spacetelescope/ABSCAL/docs/using_abscal/commands.rst

 Using ABSCAL Commands
 =====================

 This section describes running ABSCAL through the provided commands.
+These commands are added to your path when you install abscal, so they should be available from the command line.

 .. contents:: Contents
     :local: